authgear/authgear_example_flutter/README.md

 # Authgear sample for Flutter

-This repo demonstrates how to add authentication into a Flutter app using Authgear.
+This repo demonstrates how to add user authentication to a Flutter app using Authgear.

 ## Project setup

-Clone this, update the configuration then run `flutter run` from the project's root directory
+Clone the repo, update the configuration then run `flutter run` from the project's root directory.

 ### Configuration

-The project needs to be configured with your Authgear app's Endpoint and client ID in order for the authentication flow to work.
+The project needs to be configured with your Authgear client application's **Endpoint** and **Client ID** in order for the authentication flow to work.

 To do this, in `lib/main.dart`, replace `"<ClIENT_ID>"`, `"<AUTHGEAR_ENDPOINT>"` with with your own Authgear application credentials.

+To run this example app, add the following URI to your Authgear client application's Authorized Redirect URI:

+- `com.example.authgeardemo.flutter://host/path`

 ## What is Authgear?